cxcAxxy/UniFucGrasp/README.md

 ## Dataset

-You can download our prepared dataset here,For detailed information about the dataset, please refer to the paper.
+You can download our prepared dataset [here](https:):,For detailed information about the dataset, please refer to the paper.

 ## Steps to Apply our Method to a New Hand